Mitigating the Non-Linearities in a Pyramid Wavefront Sensor: Results

 \subsubsection{\textit{f}-value robustness}

 The \textit{f}-value defines a power law outlining the decreasing importance of modes.
 Atmospheres with higher \textit{f}-values correspond to lower frequency distortions that are captured by lower order modes.
-It is important that our model is not overfit to a narrow \textit{f}-value window, which would limit a real-world application.
+It is important that our model is not overfitted to a narrow \textit{f}-value window, which would limit a real-world application.
 To test \textit{f}-value robustness, we prepared two models: one trained with 17,100 frames of $f^{-2.2}$ and the other trained with 17,100 frames of $f^{-1.8}$.
-Each model made a prediction on 2,000 frames of both $f^{-2.2}$ and $f^{-1.8}$.
-The model trained on $f^{-2.2}$ acted as the baseline for the $f^{-2.2}$ testing set, and predictions made by the model trained on $f^{-1.8}$ showed how the prediction quality drops with a change in \textit{f}-value.
+Each model made reconstructions on 2,000 samples of both $f^{-2.2}$ and $f^{-1.8}$.
+The model trained on $f^{-2.2}$ acted as the baseline for the $f^{-2.2}$ testing set, and reconstructions made by the model trained on $f^{-1.8}$ showed how the reconstruction quality drops with a change in \textit{f}-value.
 This was repeated for the $f^{-1.8}$ model acting as the baseline.
 Figure \ref{fig:f_summary} shows the drop in model performance caused by changing the \textit{f}-value during testing.
 Both models performed significantly better than the linear model, though not as well as the one trained directly on the corresponding \textit{f}-value data.
-Interestingly, the loss in predictive quality was anisotropic, with the normalized RMSE of both models having different characteristics: $f^{-1.8}$ made better predictions for a small window of modes on the $f^{-2.2}$ test set, while the $f^{-2.2}$ model performed uniformly worse on the $f^{-1.8}$ test set.
-These observations suggest the models were learning filters to prioritize modes more common in in their training data.
+Interestingly, the loss in reconstruction quality was anisotropic with the normalized RMSE of both models having different characteristics: $f^{-1.8}$ made better reconstructions for a small window of modes on the $f^{-2.2}$ test set, while the $f^{-2.2}$ model performed uniformly worse on the $f^{-1.8}$ test set.
+These observations suggest the models were learning filters to prioritize modes more common in their training data.

 These two models were then evaluated by looking at frame quality as a function of RMS in the same way as in section \ref{sec:overall prediction quality}.
 In Figure \ref{fig:f_summary_rms} we see both models outperforming the linear model for higher RMS frames (above 100nm).
 Here we can more clearly see that the model trained on $f^{-1.8}$ atmospheric conditions does not transfer to $f^{-2.2}$ atmospheric conditions as well as the inverse.